vini2003/molang/README.md

 ## Behavioral Notes & Limitations

-- Programs without statements (single expression, no arrays/strings/flow) go through Cranelift JIT; everything else executes via the interpreter.
+- All code is JIT-compiled to native machine code via Cranelift - there is no interpreter fallback.
+- Pure expressions are cached; programs with statements are compiled on-demand.
 - Random functions use a process-global `SmallRng`; results are non-deterministic between runs but thread-safe.
-- Loop iteration limited to 1024 for safety (matching spec guidance).
-- `??` is implemented as “null-like” check; only `null` counts as missing, unlike Bedrock’s broader definition.
+- `??` is implemented as "null-like" check; only `null` counts as missing, unlike Bedrock's broader definition.

 ## Examples